ssec/sift/doc/source/configuration-watchdog.rst

 the value *0*.

-Furthermore the watchdog is capable of monitoring the memory consumption of the MTG-SIFT application.
+Furthermore the watchdog is capable of monitoring the memory consumption of the SIFT application.
 If the application exceeds the amount specified by ``max_memory_consumption``, a restart request is issued.
 The units ``M`` (*Mebibytes*) and ``G`` (*Gibiabytes*) can be used.
 If this setting is not given, the watchdog won't trigger a restart based on excessive memory